tomtom-international/pending-notifications-service/README.md

     ----+---                              ------+--------
         |                                       |
         :                                       :
-    Scenario: Nothing is waiting for D          :
+    Scenario: Nothing is waiting for device D   :
     =========                                   :
         |                                       |
         | HTTP GET /notifications/D             |   (Note the use of HTTP)